rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 Both [the
 API](https://developer.rackspace.com/docs/cloud-load-balancers/v1/developer-guide/#document-api-operations/ssl-termination) and the [Cloud Control
-Panel](https://login.rackspace.com/) support SSL Termination on Cloud Load Balancers.
+Panel](https://login.rackspace.com/) support SSL termination on Cloud Load Balancers.

-**Note**: SSL Termination should not be used when transferring certain types of [Personally Identifiable Information (PII)](/how-to/definition-of-personally-identifiable-information-pii).
+**Note**: You should not use SSL termination when you are transferring certain types of [Personally Identifiable Information (PII)](/how-to/definition-of-personally-identifiable-information-pii).

-#### How do I configure SSL Termination by using the Cloud Control Panel?
+#### How do I configure SSL termination by using the Cloud Control Panel?

 You can quickly configure SSL termination for an existing Cloud Load Balancer by using the following steps: